Universality (beyond leading log) of soft radiative corrections to $\hat q$ in $p_\perp$ broadening and energy loss: Conclusion

 \acknowledgments

 This work was supported, in part, by the U.S. Department of Energy under Grant No.~DE-SC0007974.
 My thanks to Shahin Iqbal and Tyler Gorda for their work with me to find the single log results of ref.\ \cite{logs}, which motivated the current study.
 I also thank Simon Caron-Huot for a 2018 discussion of possible differences in $\hat q_{\rm eff}$ when both particles are in the amplitude, as referenced in footnote \ref{foot:simon}.
 Thanks also to Bronislav Zakharov for answering a question about references.
+Finally, I am grateful to the anonymous referee for saving me from making an unjustified claim about bare $\hat q$.